gillislab/Coexpression_Proxies/README.md

 Welcome to EPIPHITES!
 This project was inspired by a late night trying to help our tireless collaborators.
 After many months of attempting to get integration of Arabidopsis and Maize data working, we realized that the tiny number of 1-1 genes was majorly impacting integration.
 To deal with this, we use conservation of coexpression to identify highly similar gene pairs across species, and add them to the 1-1 gene space.
 Why does this improve integration?

 Here's why:
-* All gene expression is highly correlated - gene expression does not look like 20k independent values
+1) All gene expression is highly correlated - gene expression does not look like 20k independent values
-* This correlated expression underlies all single cell analysis - correlated expression enables the clustering that facilliates single cell
+2) This correlated expression underlies all single cell analysis - correlated expression enables the clustering that facilliates single cell
-* The one to one genes are not perfect matches either, as they've evovled between species and taken on new functions
+3) Coexpression captures both function and regulation, finding good matches for genes across species.
+Additionally, the one to one genes are not perfect matches either, as they've evovled between species and taken on new functions.
+This gives flexibility to allow mismatches in both the true 1-1 genes and our coexpression proxies
   <br />
   <br />